-At the onset of the pandemic, Insights for Education started tracking and publishing global and country data around school closures and reopening alongside COVID-19 caseloads trends, in response to direct requests from leaders across governments and society to address the challenges of school closures and reopening decisions across the world.
+At the onset of the pandemic, Education.org started tracking and publishing global and country data around school closures and reopening alongside COVID-19 caseloads trends, in response to direct requests from leaders across governments and society to address the challenges of school closures and reopening decisions across the world.

 See interactive infographic, updated daily, telling the evolving story of the impact of COVID-19 on the world's school systems.

 The purpose of this work is to provide education leaders and practitioners evidence-led and practical tools and guidance to support them in schools closure and reopening decisions.
 Rigorous and careful monitoring of experiences from all countries – those who have reopened once or even twice, and those that remain closed – offer a deeply valuable and growing fact base in which to anchor future decisions and help get the most marginalised students back to schools as soon as possible.

 In a much politicised debate, this work aims at breaking and correcting assumptions to ensure decisions are informed with evidence.